TechnoSavage/CTF/HTB/Sherlocks_writeups/meerkat.md

 ### Answer: `hffgra4unv`

-## Can you confirmed the file modified by the attacker to gain persistence?
+## Can you confirm the file modified by the attacker to gain persistence?

 As seen above, the modified file is the **authorized_keys** file which has a new key appended to it